 - Baking or cooking.
-Do you have a simple meal to prepare, or perhaps a treat to bake?
-Involve your three year old in the kitchen!
+Do you have a simple meal to prepare or a treat to bake?
+Involve your child in the kitchen!
 Have him fetch items, practice tossing seasonings into a bowl, or wash ingredients.

 - Sensory bins.
 Kids love the feeling of dipping their hands into a bucket of items.
 A few examples for sensory bins include dried beans, dried elbow pasta, uncooked rice grains, sand, or water.
 Add plastic toys like dinosaurs or figurines and the sensory bin can serve as a fun, new environment for pretend play as well.

 - I Spy.
-Play a game of I Spy with your three year old!
-Find simple objects to give clues with, such as items he can see in the room.
+Play a game of I Spy!
+Find simple objects to give clues with that he can see in the room.
 The gist of the game in case you haven’t heard of it is: spot an item, then say, “I spy with my little eyes, something [fill in the blank].”
 You might say “…something yellow,” when talking about the yellow flowers in the dining room.

 - Chores.
 Make household tasks fun at a young age with simple chores.
 You’d be surprised how much your child can do around the house.
-Focus on your child’s learning, as opposed to getting it done right.
+Focus on his learning, as opposed to getting it done right.

 - Yoga poses.
-Now is a great time to engage your child in simple yoga poses.
+Now is a great time to engage him in simple yoga poses.
 Model the poses and have him hold different positions.
 Encourage mindfulness by spending a few moments breathing deeply and clearing your minds.

 Places to go